Kristian Lindström: Men's

 On the World Curling Tour, Lindström won three events as a member of the Eriksson rink, the 2009 Radisson SAS Oslo Cup, the 2012 Swiss Cup Basel and the 2013 European Masters.
 The team has played in two Grand Slam events, the 2013 Canadian Open of Curling where they went 1–4, and the 2014 Syncrude National where they made it to the quarter final.
 The team represented Sweden at the 2014 World Men's Curling Championship, where they won a silver medal.

 Lindström and Eriksson joined the Niklas Edin rink in 2014, with Lindström playing second on the team.
 The team found immediate success with their new lineup, winning gold at the 2014 European Curling Championships and at the 2015 World Men's Curling Championship.
 They struggled on the tour though, winning just one event, the 2015 European Masters.
 The team played in four slams that season, failing to qualify in three of them.
 They did however make it to the final of the 2015 Elite 10.

 The team started the next season by winning the 2015 Baden Masters, and then won another gold medal at the 2015 European Curling Championships.
 The team played in all seven slams that season, making it only as far as the quarterfinals in four events.
 They played in the 2016 World Men's Curling Championship, finishing sixth.
 After the season, Lindström left the team to form his own rink.

 In 2014 he was inducted into the Swedish Curling Hall of Fame.

 Coaching

-Lindström also coached the Spanish women's team at the 2012 European Curling Championships as well as the Scottish team at the 2021 World Women's Curling Championship.
+Lindström also coached the Spanish women's team at the 2012 European Curling Championships as well as the Scottish team at the 2021 World Women's Curling Championship and the Great Britain women’s team at the 2022 Olympics winning Gold.